curl/everything-curl/curl.md

 online for users to get current exchange rates.
 To ask the bot "please exchange 200 USD into SEK" or similar.

-To have the exchange rates as accurate as possibly, it would download rates daily from a web site hosting rates.
+In order to have the provided exchange rates as accurate as possible, the bot would download the rates daily from a web site that was hosting them.
 A small tool to download data over HTTP was needed for this task.
 A quick look-around at the time made Daniel find a tiny tool named httpget (written by a Brazilian named Rafael Sagula).
-It did the job, almost, just needed a little a tweaks here and there and soon Daniel had taken over maintenance of the few hundered lines of code it was.
+It did the job, almost, just needed a little a tweaks here and there and soon Daniel had taken over maintenance of the few hundred lines of code it was.

-HttpGet 1.0 was released on April 8th 1997 with brand new HTTP proxy support.
+HttpGet 1.0 was subsequently released on April 8th 1997 with brand new HTTP proxy support.

 We soon found and fixed support for getting currencies over GOPHER.
 Once FTP download support was added, the name of the project was changed and urlget 2.0